UniversalDependencies/docs/_u-overview/specific-syntax.md

 * _more than likely_
 * _Home prices have more than doubled in the past decade._

-In these cases we consider _more than_ to be a multi-word expression because the two words are inseparable.
+In these cases we consider _more than_ to be a fixed multi-word expression because the two words are inseparable.
 One cannot say _*more percent than 90._

 ~~~ sdparse